johnpapa/angular-styleguide/README.md

       ![Factories Using "Above the Fold"](https://raw.githubusercontent.com/johnpapa/angularjs-styleguide/master/assets/above-the-fold-2.png)

   - **Function Declarations to Hide Implementation Details**: Use function declarations to hide implementation details.
 Keep your acessible members of the factory up top.
 Point those to function declarations that appears later in the file.
+For more details see [this post](http://www.johnpapa.net/angular-function-declarations-function-expressions-and-readable-code).

     *Why?*: Placing accessible members at the top makes it easy to read and helps you instantly identify which functions of the factory you can access externally.